 Wisdom in the Workplace (Proverbs 2:1-15)

 At the beginning of his reign, King Solomon prayed for one superior gift from God.
 Not wealth, not long life, but something far more valuable.
 He asked for "an understanding heart".
-He asked for wisdom.
-A heart that would listen and be teachable.
+He asked for wisdom - a heart that would listen and be teachable.

 Repeatedly, I have seen the constructive outcomes of those who have pursued wisdom.
-This has come by those who do not have charismatic personalities, high qualifications, or are exceptionally talented.
+This has come to those who do not have charismatic personalities, high qualifications, or are exceptionally talented.
 These wise people have achieved responsibility and respect for one reason; they have handled themselves wisely in their accomplishments over a long time.
-In their work and in their relationships, they have applied wisdom and are still receiving honor and reward.
+In their work and in their relationships, they have applied wisdom and still are receiving honor and reward.
 On the other hand, those who have foolishly neglected these principles eventually fell by the wayside.

 Wisdom works from the inside out.
 It must be in our heart before it can be in our actions.
 Doing right on the outside is important, but if things are not right on the inside, it will be revealed in time.
 We do not receive a lifetime supply of wisdom all at once.
 We must continually seek it through the pages of God’s Word and from godly counselors.
 The direction of our lives will be shaped by our heart attitude toward wisdom.